-- our strategy, including our plans with respect to the development of our product candidates; - · our research and development programs, including clinical testing; - · sufficiency of our cash resources; - any statements concerning proposed regulatory activities or licensing or collaborative arrangements, - · our research and development and other expenses; - · our operations and legal risks; and - · assumptions underlying any of the foregoing.
+- · our strategy, including our plans with respect to the development of our product candidates; - our research and development programs, including clinical testing; - sufficiency of our cash resources; - any statements concerning proposed regulatory activities or licensing or collaborative arrangements, - · our research and development and other expenses; - · our operations and legal risks; and - assumptions underlying any of the foregoing.

 In some cases, you can identify forward-looking statements by terms such as "anticipates," "believes," "could," "estimates," "expects," "intends," "may," "plans," "potential," "predicts," "projects," "should," "will," "would" and similar expressions intended to identify forward-looking statements.
-Discussions containing these forward-looking statements may be found, among other places, in the "Business" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" sections incorporated by reference from our most recent Annual Report on Form 10-Q, as well as any amendments thereto reflected in subsequent filings with the SEC.
+Discussions containing these forward-looking statements may be found, among other places, in the "Business" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" sections incorporated by reference from our most recent Annual Report on Form 10-K and from our most recent Quarterly Report on Form 10-Q, as well as any amendments thereto reflected in subsequent filings with the SEC.
 Forward-looking statements reflect our current views with respect to future events, are based on assumptions and are subject to risks, uncertainties and other important factors.
-We discuss many of these risks, uncertainties and other important factors in greater detail under the heading "Risk Factors" contained in our most recent Annual Report on Form 10-Q, as well as any amendments thereto reflected in subsequent filings with the SEC.
+We discuss many of these risks, uncertainties and other important factors in greater detail under the heading "Risk Factors" contained in our most recent Annual Report on Form 10-Q, as well as any amendments thereto reflected in our most recent Quarterly Report on Form 10-Q, as well as any amendments thereto reflected in our most recent Quarterly Report on Form 10-Q, as well as any amendments thereto reflected in subsequent filings with the SEC.
 Given these risks, uncertainties and other important factors, you should not place undue reliance on these forward-looking statements.
 Also, these forward-looking statements represent our estimates and assumptions only as of the date such forward-looking statements are made.
 You should carefully read this supplement and any prospectus supplement, together with the information incorporated herein by reference as described under the section entitled "Where You Can Find